 - assault with a deadly weapon.12

-4. Is a licensed contractor subject to discipline if convicted of a crime?
+4. Is a contractor subject to discipline if convicted of a crime?

-Under California’s contractor’s license laws, the CSLB may begin the disciplinary process against a licensed contractor if he/she is convicted of a crime.
+Under California’s contractor’s license laws, the CSLB may begin the disciplinary process against a licensed contractor if they are convicted of a crime.

 “Convictions” include felony and misdemeanor convictions secured through: